Travel, experience, conserve with

 The emperor penguin (Aptenodytes forsteri), the largest and heaviest penguin, is endemic to Antarctica, exclusively between latitudes of 66° and 77° South.
 Adult plumage is mostly black, with white underwings and belly turning into pale yellow in the upper breast, and with bright yellow ear patches.
 The upper mandible of the long bill is black, while the lower one can be pink, orange or lilac, making a highly distinctive – and impressive – appearance.

-Our Emperor Penguins of the Weddell Sea itinerary, provides the perfect way to visit these penguins in the remote regions of Antarctica.
-Three days are reserved to visiting, by helicopter, an emperor penguin colony, situated south of Snow Hill Island.
+Our Emperor Penguins of the Weddell Sea itinerary, provides the perfect opportunity to visit these remarkable penguins in one of the most remote regions of Antarctica.
+Time is dedicated to visiting an emperor penguin colony, located south of Snow Hill Island, accessible only by helicopter.

 Macaroni penguin